-In addition to supporting the integration of behavioral health services in school based health centers across the greater New Orleans region, the portfolio supports ongoing citywide efforts around Trauma Informed care in schools and with community based organizations.
-LPHI, in partnership with the New Orleans Health Department and local trauma experts, plays a role in the Trauma Informed School Learning Collaborative, a learning collaborative launched in 2015 to support schools in implementing trauma-informed approaches.
+In addition to supporting the integration of behavioral health services in school based health centers across the greater New Orleans region, the portfolio supports ongoing citywide efforts around trauma-informed care in schools and with community based organizations.
+LPHI, in partnership with the New Orleans Health Department and local trauma experts, plays a role in the Trauma-Informed School Learning Collaborative, which launched in 2015 to support schools in implementing trauma-informed approaches.
 This collaborative effort provides assistance for schools to become trauma-sensitive schools—building awareness of the prevalence of trauma and increasing schools’ capacity to respond to traumatized students’ unique needs.

 Inter-Pregnancy Care (IPC) Project

-The Inter-Pregnancy Care (IPC) Project seeks to a) improve the health of low-income women and children by reducing pre-term and low-birth weight infants born in the Greater New Orleans area; and b) connect women with adverse birth outcomes to evidence-based care, a model of IPC adapted from Grady Memorial Hospital with a sample of Greater New Orleans Community Health Connection (GNOCHC) clinics selected to become IPC Centers for Excellence.
-A few areas of focus within the project have included engaging key stakeholders to link women with adverse birth outcomes to participating clinics and working with Louisiana’s Medicaid managed care organizations and participating clinics on transitions and continuity of care and linkage protocols to assure maternal health across prenatal, post-natal, and inter-pregnancy periods.
+The Inter-Pregnancy Care (IPC) project seeks to a) improve the health of low-income women and children by reducing pre-term and low-birth weight infants born in the Greater New Orleans area; and b) connect women with adverse birth outcomes to evidence-based care.
+A model of IPC was adapted from Grady Memorial Hospital and a sample of Greater New Orleans Community Health Connection (GNOCHC) clinics have been selected to become IPC Centers for Excellence.
+A few areas of focus within the project have included engaging key stakeholders to link women with adverse birth outcomes to participating clinics and working with Louisiana’s Medicaid managed care organizations and participating clinics on transitions, continuity of care, and linkage protocols to assure maternal health across prenatal, post-natal, and inter-pregnancy periods.